AHartmaier/pyLabDD/README.md

 ```

 ## Speedup with Fortran subroutines
 The subroutines to calculate the Peach-Koehler (PK) force on dislocations are rather time consuming.
 The Fortran implementation of these subroutines brings a considerable seepdup of the simulations compared with the pure Python version.
+After installation from conda-forge, these faster Fortran subroutines are automatically availble.
+Installations with pip or from source require a Fortran compiler, typically gfortran, within your active environment, i.e. you might need to install gfortran from conda or pip first.
-Typically, these faster Fortran subroutines, are automatically created during installation and the embedding into Python is accomplished with the leightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).
-Note that this requires a gfortran compiler to be installed in the active envornment.
+The embedding of Fortran subroutines into Python is accomplished with the leightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).
 If the compliation of the Fortran subroutines should fail, you will receive a warning and the slower Python subroutines will be used as fallback option.
-In that case, please check if the gfortran compiler is available.
-If problems still presist, please report them directly to the author of this packges or create an issue in the GitHub repo.
+In that case, please check if the gfortran compiler is available in your active environment.
+If problems still persist, please report them directly to the author of this packges or create an issue in the GitHub repo.

 ## Jupyter notebooks